History of the Catholic Church in the United States: In general

-Spanish Missions
+Spanish missions

-Catholicism first came to the territories now forming the United States before the Protestant Reformation with the Spanish explorers and settlers in present-day Florida (1513), South Carolina (1566), Georgia (1568–1684), and the southwest.
-The first Catholic Mass held in what would become the United States was in 1526 by Dominican friars Fr.
-Antonio de Montesinos and Fr.
-Anthony de Cervantes, who ministered to the San Miguel de Gualdape colonists for the 3 months the colony existed.
+Catholicism first came to the territories now forming the United States by way of Spanish colonists in the present-day Virgin Islands (1493), Puerto Rico (1508), Florida (1513), South Carolina (1566), Georgia (1568–1684), and the southwest.
+The first known Catholic Mass held in what would become the United States was in 1526 by Dominican friars Antonio de Montesinos and Anthony de Cervantes, who ministered to the San Miguel de Gualdape colonists for the 3 months the colony existed.

 The influence of the Alta California missions (1769 and onwards) forms a lasting memorial to part of this heritage.
 Until the 19th century, the Franciscans and other religious orders had to operate their missions under the Spanish and Portuguese governments and military.
 Junípero Serra founded a series of missions in California which became important economic, political, and religious institutions.
 These missions brought grain, cattle and a new way of living to the Indian tribes of California.
 Overland routes were established from New Mexico that resulted in the colonization and founding of San Diego at Mission San Diego de Alcala (1760), Mission San Carlos Borromeo de Carmelo at Carmel-by-the-Sea, California in (1770), Mission San Francisco de Asis (Mission Dolores) at San Francisco (1776), Mission San Luis Obispo at San Luis Obispo (1772), Mission Santa Clara de Asis at Santa Clara (1777), Mission Senora Reina de los Angeles Asistencia in Los Angeles (1784), Mission Santa Barbara at Santa Barbara (1786), Mission San Juan Bautista in San Juan Bautista (1797), among numerous others.